 Triggers can be simple, or they can use multiple criteria.
-In either case, desktop event triggering doesn’t require a programming degree to build complex if/then logic—it’s usually as simple as navigating a few drop-down menus to indicate your triggers and actions.
+In either case, desktop event triggering doesn’t require a programmeming degree to build complex if/then logic—it’s usually as simple as navigating a few drop-down menus to indicate your triggers and actions.

-Roughly one-third of a contact center’s interactions are text-based and come through non-voice channels that include email, chat, text, social media, and surveys—and that’s expected to jump up to more than half in the next few years.
+Roughly one-third of a contact centre’s interactions are text-based and come through non-voice channels that include email, chat, text, social media, and surveys—and that’s expected to jump up to more than half in the next few years.
 Text analytics tools bring comprehensive QM and analysis capabilities to all your text-based channels, and they tend to avoid many of the downsides of their phonetics and speech-to-text counterparts.
 The text is already transcribed, processing is lightning quick and there’s no risk of transcription error.
 And because no phonetic recognition is required, the risk of false positives is eliminated.
-For the modern, multi-channel call center, a text analytics tool is critical.
+For the modern, multi-channel call centre, a text analytics tool is critical.

 These predictive insights range from predictive quality evaluation scoring and predictive NPS for 100% of customer interactions, to predicting which agents will most benefit from further coaching and training, to where a company can focus its efforts to get the biggest improvements in customer engagement, as well as various other insights into the customer journey.

 Predictive evaluations use artificial intelligence to generate a quality score for every single customer interaction with remarkable accuracy.
 Calabrio’s Predictive Evaluations solution looks at previously scored quality evaluations, along with speech analytics data, using machine learning to pinpoint the characteristics of customer interactions that have the biggest impact on quality scores.
 These learnings are then applied to every customer interaction going forward.
-The analytics tool analyzes a customer interaction, identifies the specific characteristics, and feeds them into the machine learning-driven model that predicts the quality score.
+The analytics tool analyses a customer interaction, identifies the specific characteristics, and feeds them into the machine learning-driven model that predicts the quality score.
 The best part: machine-learning continually grows smarter and more accurate as time goes on.
-This allows the contact center to truly see every single customer interaction, as well as gain an accurate, holistic picture of the customer experiences they’re delivering—enabling more targeted quality management initiatives that don’t rely on random, manual monitoring.
+This allows the contact centre to truly see every single customer interaction, as well as gain an accurate, holistic picture of the customer experiences they’re delivering—enabling more targeted quality management initiatives that don’t rely on random, manual monitoring.

 Predictive NPS applies the same approach explained above to Net Promoter Scoring.
 Calabrio’s Predictive NPS solution uses its machine learning algorithm to generate a predicted Net Promoter Score for every single customer interaction.
-This gives you a more accurate look at your NPS and enables you to make decisions—such as targeting your marketing and engagement programs to detractors or promoters—with complete confidence.
+This gives you a more accurate look at your NPS and enables you to make decisions—such as targeting your marketing and engagement programmes to detractors or promoters—with complete confidence.

-Unhappy customers have always been a key focus for the call center.
+Unhappy customers have always been a key focus for the call centre.
 You want to identify unhappy or frustrated customers—and understand the underlying issue—as quickly as possible, so you can quickly address problems and prevent issues from impacting other customers.
 But the traditional approach to identifying unhappy customers is slow: looking through post-call surveys and other post-call data to find unsatisfied customers and contentious interactions is resource-intensive and often doesn’t catch issues until days or weeks later.
 By then, it may be too late to make amends with a specific customer—and an isolated issue may have spread to impact dozens or hundreds of customers.

 Sentiment analysis solves this problem by providing an immediate sentiment score (positive, neutral or negative) for every customer interaction.
 AI-powered sentiment analysis uses advanced text and speech-to-text analytics to identify key words and phrases that signal the emotional tone and underlying sentiment behind a customer’s words.
 In essence, instead of waiting for the customer to tell you she’s unhappy with her experience after the call ends (or hoping that a random QA check catches a contentious call), sentiment analysis highlights those negative experiences in real time.
-You can flag all negative interactions for immediate, high-priority review—and enable your call center and your organization to take fast action in response to customer issues, whether that means reaching out to an unhappy customer, addressing an emerging issue with a product or service, or providing additional training for specific agents or specific topics.
+You can flag all negative interactions for immediate, high-priority review—and enable your call centre and your organisation to take fast action in response to customer issues, whether that means reaching out to an unhappy customer, addressing an emerging issue with a product or service, or providing additional training for specific agents or specific topics.